 - 4.6.1 The Core Strategy and DMP DPD needs to take into account other plans and strategies that influence the borough.
 The Sustainable Community Strategy is the 'umbrella strategy' for all the plans and strategies of our key partners.
-The Local Strategic Partnership (replaced by the One Barnet Partnership Board in March 2011) has revised the borough's Sustainable Community Strategy (SCS) for the period 2010 to 2020.
+The Local Strategic Partnership (One Barnet Partnership Board) revised the borough's Sustainable Community Strategy (SCS) for the period 2010 to 2020.
 One Barnet sets out the strategic vision for Barnet as a place and provides the vehicle for considering and deciding how to address difficult cross-cutting issues such as maintaining the quality of life that makes the borough an attractive place to live.

 - 4.6.2 Other strategies which have influenced development of the Core Strategy and are relevant to the LDF include the following:

 - Three Strands Approach Protection, Enhancement and Consolidated Growth

 - One Barnet Programme

-- One Barnet Forward Plan
+- Corporate Plan

 - Children and Young People's Plan,

-- Older Adults Strategy,
+- Older People's Commissioning Strategy,

 - Housing Strategy,

-- Health and Well-being Commissioning Framework and - The Safer Communities Strategy
+- Health and Well-being Commissioning Framework

+- Regeneration Strategy and

+- The Safer Communities Strategy